pangineering/warehouse-inventory/README.md

 **Server:** Django

 **API for IoT and AI:** Flask

 ## Features

-- Light/dark mode toggle
-- Live previews
+- Ai to help manage the inventories
+- customer and supplier lists
-- Fullscreen mode
+- Responsive
-- Cross platform
+- Create reports
+- Control or monitor robots in the warehouse
+- A dashboard for IoT

 ## Color Reference